 First, each will make presentations on the philosophical and psychological implications of the religious and secular in terms of the practice of Buddhism and psychotherapy, respectively.
 Second, they will each lead a practice session related to their presentations.
 Third, they will engage in dialogue followed by open question-and-answer with participants.

-This is a freely offered workshop with all dana to be offered to the Barre Center for Buddhist Studies.
+This is a freely offered program with all dana to be offered to the Barre Center for Buddhist Studies.